ctbfl/ctbfl.github.io/index.md

 Here is **Junshan Huang (黄俊善)**.<br>

 I am a undergraduate student in the Department of Information Science at the University of Science and Technology of China (USTC).
-I also spent a wonderful summer research program at the Hong Kong University of Science and Technology (HKUST) in the LONG Group, working with [Prof. Long Chen](https://zjuchenlong.github.io/).
+I also spent a wonderful time at the Hong Kong University of Science and Technology (HKUST) in the LONG Group, working with [Prof. Long Chen](https://zjuchenlong.github.io/).

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - huangjunshan [at] mail.ustc.edu.cn